jpreecedev/developerhandbook/src/pages/publish-website-to-iis-using-web-deploy/index.md

 ---
 layout: post
 title: Publish your website to an IIS staging environment using Microsoft Web Deploy
+description: One of the simplest and quickest ways to publish your website to a staging environment is, at least in my opinion, using Microsoft Web Deploy.
 date: 2014-02-08
 categories: ["Visual Studio"]
 tags: ["Architecture","microsoft","security","software development","Visual Studio"]